Harivaṃśapurāṇa: Synopsis

 The Pāndavas install Jaratkumāra as their successor and visit Nemi, from whom they hear about their previous lives (64).
 Sarga 65 describes the nirvāna of Nemi and the liberation of the main characters.
 The Hari lineage is continued by Jaratkumāra.
 In the final sarga the genealogy of the Hari dynasty is enumerated up to Jitaśatru, the monk about whom Shrenika had requested to hear the whole story.
 Shrenika then returns home and Mahāvīra attains nirvāõa.
-The Harivamśapurānaends with an account of Mahāvīra’s lineage up to Caturmuni.
+The Harivamśapurāna ends with an account of Mahāvīra’s lineage up to Caturmuni.